bendms/books-online-poo/README.md

 This is my first Python projet for OpenClassRooms courses.

-In this scenario we work for an online librairy and we need to create a script which scrap a competitor website to find informations about their books.
+In this scenario we work for an online library and we need to create a script which scan and extract a competitor website to find informations about their books.

-This script will automatically scrap their website from an URL.
+This script will automatically scan their website from an URL.
 Find all the categories, find all the books in these categories and create a CSV file for each of them.

 Also, this script will download all cover pictures in .jpg format.